Black People Southern Potato Salad

 How long can potato salad sit out?

-Because it’s a moist recipe made with eggs, potato salad should be refrigerated overnight.
+Because it’s a moist recipe made with mayonnaise and eggs, potato salad should be refrigerated overnight to maintain its freshness.
 However, it can be left out for several hours at room temperature without going bad.

 What to serve with Black Southern potato salad